SpikeInterface/spikeinterface/doc/modules/postprocessing.rst

 module loaded.

 Some extensions depend on another extension.
 For instance, you can only calculate `principal_components` if you've already calculated both `random_spikes` and `waveforms`.
-We say that `principal_components` is a child of the other two.
-On the other hand, `isi_histograms` doesn't depend on anything.
+We say that `principal_components` is a child of the other two or that is *depends* on the other two.
+Other extensions, like `isi_histograms`, don't depend on anything.
 It has no children and no parents.
 The parent/child relationships of all the extensions currently defined in spikeinterface can be found in this diagram:

 |
 .. figure:: ../images/parent_child.svg